donnowhattodo/donnowhattodo/README.md

 # Hi there, I'm Kazi Asad 👋
 ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Welcome+to+my+portfolio!;NLP+and+ML+enthusiast;Building+solutions+for+tomorrow!&center=true&width=500&height=50)

-I'm Asad, an NLP and machine learning enthusiast with a strong foundation in computer science and hands-on research experience.
+I'm Asad, an NLP and machine learning researcher with a strong foundation in computer science and hands-on research experience.
 My journey spans across **Natural Language Processing(NLP)**, machine learning, deep learning, and web development—each step driven by a passion for creating impactful solutions that harness the power of language and data.
 I’m always eager to explore innovative ways to apply these technologies to real-world challenges.

 ## 🎓 Education